 Chris holds a B.S. in civil engineering from Virginia Polytechnic Institute and State University and a J.D. from Georgetown University Law Center, where he received the 2015 Lincoln Liberty Award and competed as a member of the Appellate Advocacy Division of the Barristers’ Council.

-Chris is a Least Danger co-founder.
+Chris is a Least Dangerous co-founder.
 You can find him on Twitter, here.